cleaner-bot/website/docs/commands.md

 ## Rules

-You can disable all kinds of rules. (builtin, dynamic, global, lua)
+You can disable all kinds of rules. (builtin, dynamic, global, js)

 You can either use the rule name (`mass_ping.few`) or an * (`mass_ping.*`).
 The syntax for these patterns is very simple and the implementation is intended to be fast.